 - The PMU has said that no decisions have made on the method for disposing of treated wastewater (May 2019).

-- In Aug 2019, the PMU engaged Dr Paul Truong of Veticon Consulting to conduct a feasibility assessment into the use of a vetiver system for Muri.
+- In Aug 2019, the PMU engaged Dr Paul Truong of Veticon Consulting to model the use of a vetiver system for Muri .

 Appendix (A) Greywater Treatment: Kigali, Rwanda

 In August 2019, a case study for urban-rural greywater treatment was provided through the International Vetiver Network.